Snitrxm/car-rental-api/README.md

-# 🚗 Bolttech Carental Backend
+# 🚗 Bolttech Car Rental Backend

-Welcome to the backend service for the **Bolttech Carental MVP** — a car rental platform based in Barcelona
+Welcome to the backend service for the **Bolttech Car Rental MVP** — a car rental platform based in Barcelona

 ## 🛠 Tech Stack